Phishing, spam, spoof, or hoax emails are a huge problem today. The best protection against these security risks is awareness and prevention.

 How to stay aware: Check out the latest security information from Intuit

 You can find the latest information from Intuit on how we protect your data and how you can protect yourself from email scams and other security risks.
-Go to the Online Security Centre page.
+Go to the Online Security Centre page (This page is available in English only).
 Scroll down to the Security Alerts box which shows current and reported security alerts associated with scam emails.

 Find the associated Security Alert, then select it to see instructions listing any actions you'll need to take.